jdiii/battleship-api/README.md

  - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.

 ## Cron jobs
-Email notifications are sent to all players whose turn it is in a game every hour.
+Email notifications are sent to all players whose turn it is in a game every 24 hours.

 ## Notifications
 Email notifications are sent after each move to notify the player of their turn (or if the game ends).